mycartracks/aa-reinstaller-app/README.md

 aa-reinstaller
 ==============

-Android App providing reinstall/update of other App installed on device, over the HTTP and without any user confirmation.
+Android App providing reinstall/update of the other App installed on device, over the HTTP and without any user confirmation.